jeangarcia77/jeangarcia77.github.io/_posts/2022-07-22-Salary-Prediction-Analysis.markdown

  <figcaption>Identify and address any duplicate values</figcaption>
 </figure>

-We find our dataset has 24 duplicates and make sure to drop them as they are unnecessary.
+We find our dataset has <mark>24 duplicates</mark> and make sure to drop them as they are unnecessary.
 These should carry no significant impact towards our modeling later on due to their small size in comparison to our data values.
 Moving on to any missing values which is important for more reason than one; for one, a dataset with a significant amount of missing values can cause for building a biased machine learning model with incorrect results.
-Another reason is that many machine learning models do not function properly with missing values.
-There are many ways to deal with missing values depending on the problem to solve but that's a post for the future.
+Another reason is that many machine learning models do not function properly with missing values. <br><br>There are many ways to deal with missing values depending on the problem to solve but that's a post for the future.
 Below we see that our dataset has no missing values.

 <figure>
 <img src="/assets/img/missing-values.PNG" alt="">
  <figcaption>Identify and address any missing values</figcaption>
 </figure>

 In the following two images we try to identify any inconsistencies within our values that may be present.
 For simplicity, we use the method <mark>.nunique()</mark> to return the number of unique values for each column in our data.
-We can also apply the <mark>.value_counts()</mark> method to return a list of the different values within a column like so: <br><br><i>dataFrame['columnName'].value_counts()</i><br><br>I remove spaces or any other irregularities within the values to employ a standardized set of values throughout our data.
+We can also apply the <mark>.value_counts()</mark> method to return a list of the different values within a column like so: <br><br><i>dataFrame['columnName'].value_counts()</i><br><br>I remove spaces or any other irregularities within the values to employ a standardized set of values throughout our data. <i>(More on GitHub)</i>

 <figure>